 Executive Director and Lower Mainland Green Team Program Manager

 Lyda has always been interested in how to encourage responsible environmental action.
 She believes inviting people into nature, engaging them in meaningful fun hands-on action is a great educational tool.
-She has worked and volunteered at non-profit environmental organizations for the last 15 years.
+She has worked and volunteered at non-profit environmental organizations for the last 17 years.
 Her background is in organizing, fundraising and outreach.
-Most recently she founded the Lower Mainland Green Team engaging over 1900 eco-volunteers through social media in the protection of the environment since February 2011.
+In Feb 2011 she founded the Lower Mainland Green Team on social media and engaged over 3,000 eco-volunteers in the protection of the environment.
 It is through this work that Lyda won the YWCA Women of Distinction Award in 2014 and was presented with the Frank Sanford Award for Community Service from Nature Vancouver in 2013.

 Amanda has always been passionate about the environment; at age 10 she started a recycling program and during high school became the President of the Environment Club.
 During University, she co-founded the Ecological Restoration Volunteer Network, a student run club that connects students to local ecological restoration work parties.
 Amanda has a Bachelor of Science degree in Geography and Environmental Studies, as well as a Diploma in Restoration of Natural Systems.
 Through her work with the Garry Oak Ecosystems Recovery Team she developed a restoration plan for a new park in View Royal and more recently has coordinated volunteers in Portage Park in View Royal.
 Since August 2014, Amanda has been successfully running the GVGT and through this work she has been awarded the Vancity Social Innovation Award in February 2016 and the Volunteer Victoria Volunteer Engagement Award in July 2016.